About The UCLA GAME LAB

 The influence of new technology is profound and requires a nuanced position.
 Fortunately, the unique positioning of the UCLA Game Lab in a Design and Media Arts Department, in a top raked School of Arts and Architecture, in a globally connected research university in very helpful in engaging this challenge in a sophisticated and nuanced way.

-ES: Definitely.
-We have students and artists in residence working on a variety of VR/AR projects, and we’re exploring its visual possibilities and interactive challenges.
 But the lab is very advanced across a wide range of technologies.
 For example, we build and design integrated circuits from scratch, develop low-level open source software tools for game developers.
 We also hack, augment, and expand commercial software and hardware to be used in new ways, and we use technically sophisticated commercial tools and techniques, such as motion capture; 3D scanning and printing; image and sound processing; AI algorithms; 3D modeling, rigging and animation; computer graphics and network programming; and many other technically sophisticated game-related tools and skills.

-But on the other hand, the lab embraces the hand-made object, the written word, the one-of-a-kind object, the analog, the expressionistic, the idiosyncratic, the glitchy, the soft, the messy, the accidental.
+On the other hand, the lab embraces the hand-made object, the written word, the one-of-a-kind object, the analog, the expressionistic, the idiosyncratic, the glitchy, the soft, the messy, the accidental.
 We embrace both the idiosyncrasy of the amateur and the production values of a master craftsperson.

 I think this gets at the meat and potatoes of my role and the values of the lab, which cultivate the process of negotiating the embrace of new technologies, while focusing on making good art – and sharing this sensibility with students so they can develop their own intuition towards using technology in their work.
 To develop the strongest work in this area, one needs to allow for time and opportunity to explore new technology, but also retain an uncompromising culture of artistic critique and rigor.
 I think this is what we are trying to foster at the UCLA Game Lab!